merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a map service/README.md

    Optional if each environment has its own dedicated Portal.

 7. **Configure server settings**
-   Use `GaiaBuilder.Server.json` to specify server URLs, connection credentials, and service directories.
+   Use `GaiaBuilder.ini` to specify server URLs, connection credentials in the Connections folder using fully configured .ags files, and service directories/portals per environment on the server, this guides assumed this is configured correctly.

 8. **(Optional) Edit server configuration manually** For advanced scenarios, edit the server JSON directly to override publishing behavior.